 Confidentiality and Obligatory Reporting

-The Dean of Students’ Office and many of the departments in Student Life are not confidential resources.
-Information shared with the Dean of Students’ Office or Student Life is treated with utmost sensitivity and only shared with appropriate offices on a need-to-know basis.
+The Student Life Office and many of the departments in Student Life are not confidential resources.
+Information shared with the Student Life Office or the division of Student Life is treated with utmost sensitivity and only shared with appropriate offices on a need-to-know basis.

-Students who would like to speak with a confidential resource may be referred to Health and Counseling Services or, in situations of sexual assault or harassment, a SAPR Peer Advocate.
+Students who would like to speak with a confidential resource may be referred to Health and Counseling Services or, in situations of sexual assault or harassment, the Program Director for SHARE (Sexual Health, Advocacy & Relationship Education), and/or a SHARE Peer Advocate.
 See below for more information about confidential resources and reporting options.

 If a student is experiencing a life-threatening emergency, or the college cannot confirm the safety of a student, emergency contacts may be contacted by a dean in Student Life.
 Students are encouraged to keep their emergency contact information current in IRIS.

-In all other cases, the college will not contact parents/family members or provide information about the student’s whereabouts, academic progress, use of campus services, honor principle violations or interactions with college staff without the student’s explicit permission.
-If a student would like to grant their parent access to specific information, the student should begin by contacting the Dean of Students’ Office.
+In all other cases, the college will generally not contact parents/family members or provide information about the student’s whereabouts, academic progress, use of campus services, honor principle violations or interactions with college staff without the student’s explicit permission.
+If a student would like to grant their parent access to specific information, the student should begin by contacting the Student Life Office.

 Visit Access to Student Information to learn more about Reed’s policies and practices regarding sharing student information and records.